StackStorm/st2docs/docs/source/install/vagrant.rst

 Vagrant & Virtual Appliance
 ============================
-Vagrant / OVA is a quick and easy way to try StackStorm in a VM.
+Vagrant / OVA is a quick and easy way to try |st2| in a VM.

 It's already pre-installed, configured and tested virtual appliance image and so saves time avoiding time-consuming installation and configuration steps.
-Perfect for a quick platform overview, testing, demo or even using StackStorm in isolated from the internet air-gapped systems.
+Perfect for a quick platform overview, testing, demo or even using |st2| in isolated from the internet air-gapped systems.

-We highly recommend to use a Vagrant box to get familiar with the StackStorm platform.
+We highly recommend to use a Vagrant box to get familiar with the |st2| platform.

 .. contents:: Contents
    :local: